MMB8035 : Diabetes

 Teaching Rationale And Relationship

-The interactive small group teaching and lecture materials will provide the students with current specialist knowledge on which to build in independent learning.
+The interactive small group teaching and lectures will provide the students with current specialist knowledge on which to build in independent learning.
 The seminars will encourage students to reflect and question individually and in groups providing a basis for critical appraisal, innovative thinking about diabetes and study design.
-The practical sessions will provide opportunity to observe and discuss specific clinical research methodologies and to interpret data.
 All of these activities relate directly to the learning outcomes above.

 Assessment Methods